Northwestern University (Psychology)

 My tutoring is designed to be an efficient use of your time, providing exactly the help that you need.
 I will customize your instruction so that you have the best chance of succeeding, and your lessons will be thoughtfully prepared, reflecting your unique learning needs as well as preferences.
 I use a variety of teaching techniques including: hands-on, verbal, written, and digital.
 I can also Skype with you.

-My teaching experience includes 11 years in the classroom full-time with middle school students, three summers teaching Upward Bound high school students at Linfield College, several semesters with Central Texas College as a business instructor, teaching Soft Skills workshops for the State of Oregon Vocational Rehabilitation, and of course, tutoring.
+My teaching experience beyond tutoring includes 11 years in the classroom full-time with middle school students, three summers teaching Upward Bound high school students at Linfield College, several semesters with Central Texas College as a business instructor, and facilitating a Soft Skills workshop for the State of Oregon Vocational Rehabilitation.
+In addition to one-on-one tutoring, small groups of between two and ten high school students have participated in my SAT Preparation Classes.
 I am licensed in Oregon to teach at all grade levels, and earned highly qualified status in mathematics and social studies.

 Fun free-time activities of mine include: Scrabble, long-distance running, fixing things, collecting vinyl rock and roll records, and puzzles of all kinds.
 Are you not getting the grade you know you deserve?
 Are you struggling with a new concept or formula?
 Does the latest assignment just not make sense?
 If this is you, then I can help!
 Clients say that I am trustworthy, reliable, accomodating, punctual, eager to help, and kind, with a great sense of humor.

 My tutoring is designed to be an

 Discounts: * If a lesson is 1 1/2 hours or longer, the last 10 minutes are free. ** If a lesson is 2 hrs, the last 15 minutes are free.
 Cancellation fee: $25 with less than 12 hours notice.